 Have you been looking for gluten-free flour substitutes?
 We’ve got your back.
-The moment when a person realizes they are gluten sensitive, or have celiac disease, they think to themselves, I can never have bread or desserts again!
-This could be further from the truth because yes, you can still have them!
-There are many kinds of gluten free and grain free flours available at the grocery stores.
-You can choose from almond, cassava, arrowroot, coconut, tiger nut, tapioca, and green banana flour, and gluten-free all-purpose flour.
-Just learning how to incorporate them into your recipes is the key to replicating your favorite breads and desserts without the inflammatory effects of gluten and grain!
+The moment when a person realizes they are gluten sensitive or have celiac disease, they think to themselves, I can never have bread or desserts again!
+This couldn’t be further from the truth because yes, you can still have them!
+There are great gluten-free flour substitute options that are available at grocery stores.
+Here is a partial list of gluten-free flour substitutes: almond, cassava, arrowroot, coconut, tiger nut, tapioca, green banana flour, and gluten-free all-purpose flour.
+Just learning how to incorporate them into your recipes is the key to replicating your favorite bread and desserts without the inflammatory effects of gluten and grain!

-In choosing your gluten and grain free flour, make sure you do not have any allergies to a specific ingredient in the flour.
-If you try one and end up with a stomach ache or diarrhea, then you know it’s not the right flour for you to use.
-You don’t have to be an expert baker to recreate your favorite recipes, but it does take a little trial and error when working with these gluten free and grain free flours.
+In choosing your gluten-free flour substitute, make sure you do not have any allergies to a specific ingredient in the flour.
+If you try one gluten-free flour substitute and end up with a stomach ache or diarrhea, then you know it’s not the right flour for you to use.
+You don’t have to be an expert baker to recreate your favorite recipes, but it does take a little trial and error when working with a gluten-free flour substitute.

-Let’s start with the most familiar flour, almond.
-If you are not allergic to almonds, and you like the nutty flavor, it can be a great substitute for regular all-purpose flour.
-It is high in protein and low in carbohydrates, and is a good source of fiber and vitamin E. For cakes, cookies, and muffins, a 1:1 substitution for all-purpose flour is appropriate for most recipes5.
+Almond flour is a great gluten-free flour substitute.
+If you are not allergic to almonds, and you like the nutty flavor, it can be a great gluten-free flour substitute for regular all-purpose flour.
+It is high in protein and low in carbohydrates and is a good source of fiber and vitamin E. For cakes, cookies, and muffins, a 1:1 substitution for all-purpose flour is appropriate for most recipes5.
 Adding slightly more of your leavening agent is a good tip as well.
 Almond flour is a heavier flour, so leaving your baked product in the pan a little longer after removing it from the oven is best.
 You can find almond flour at most grocery stores or you can try and make it yourself at home.
 The brand you use absolutely matters.
 I highly recommend our very own, Warrior Bread Mix.

-Coconut Flour is An Excellent Grain Free Option
+Coconut Flour is An Excellent Gluten Free Flour Substitute

 Next up is coconut flour.
-This flour can be used as a great substitute in many recipes, but you have like to coco-nutty flavor it will impart in your final product.
+This flour can be used as a gluten-free flour substitute in many recipes, but you have to like the coco-nutty flavor as it will impart in your final product.
 Coconut flour is made from the meat of fresh coconuts.
 It is a great source of fiber and is low in carbohydrates, which makes it very friendly for diabetics.
 Due to its high fiber content, coconut flour will soak up moisture in your recipes.
 For baked goods, it is best to add an extra egg, chia seed or flax seed slurry, unsweetened applesauce or water to keep your recipe moist.
-Coconut flour can also be used as a thickener for gravies, soups, stews and roux.
-Most grocery stores will carry this grain free flour or it can be purchased online.
+Coconut flour can also be used as a thickener for gravies, soups, stews, and roux.
+Most grocery stores will carry this gluten-free flour substitute or it can be purchased online.

 Cassava Root Flour

 New on the market for paleo diet followers is cassava flour.
 This is made from the entire tuber root, yucca and is a great gluten-free alternative to flour.
 It maintains its earthy and nutty flavor and is much lighter than all-purpose flour.
 Because of this lightness, it will soak up moisture easily in your recipes (similar to coconut flour).
-For those with a gut sensitivity, this flour is very easily digested.
-Although it is higher in carbohydrates than most grain free flours, it is lower in sodium, fat, sugar and overall calories than almond or coconut flour.
-It also has a good source of vitamin C. Cassava flour can be used to bake brownies, cookies, pita bread, tortillas, pizza crust and many other baked goods.
+For those with gut sensitivity, this flour is very easily digested.
+Although it is higher in carbohydrates than any other gluten-free flour substitute, it is lower in sodium, fat, sugar, and overall calories than almond or coconut flour.
+It also has a good source of vitamin C. Cassava flour can be used to bake brownies, cookies, pita bread, tortillas, pizza crust, and many other baked goods.
 Using cassava flour can give recipes a boost in fiber as well.
-It can also be used as a thickener to make gravies and roux, or a used as a binder for hamburgers and meatloaf.
+It can also be used as a thickener to make gravies and roux, or used as a binder for hamburgers and meatloaf.
 However, a little trial and error will be needed to master your recipes.
-Cassava flour is found in the grain free bakery section of natural food stores, or it can be found online.
+Cassava flour is found in the grain-free bakery section of natural food stores, or it can be found online.

 For a Bread Like Texture – Tapioca Flour Works Great

-Arrowroot flour is another great substitute for wheat flours.
-It is extracted from pulp of the arrowroot plant, Maranta arundinacea.
+Arrowroot flour is another great gluten-free flour substitute.
+It is extracted from the pulp of the arrowroot plant, Maranta arundinacea.
 Arrowroot flour is high in protein and it is loaded with nutrients.
 It is easily digested and can be used in recipes for those who have a sensitive gut.
 Arrowroot is known to also help regulate blood sugar and cholesterol levels.
 Like tapioca flour, arrowroot has a neutral taste.
 It can also be substituted for cornstarch as a thickening agent in soups, gravies, sauces, stew, puddings and custards.
 Arrowroot starch can be used in baked goods, substituting ¼ of the recipes’ flour6.
 It can also be used to add a crispy texture to “oven-fried” foods.
 Experimentation is the key to working with arrowroot flour.
-It can be found in most grocery stores and online.
+It can be found in most grocery stores.

 Tiger Nut Flour (No, it does not come from actual tigers)

-Trending upward in gluten and grain free flours substitutes is Tiger Nut flour.
-It is not made from a nut, but from a root plant.
+Trending upward as a gluten-free flour substitute is Tiger Nut flour.
+It is not made from a nut but from a root plant.
 Tiger nut is high in fiber and protein and helps maintain blood glucose levels.
 It is a resistant starch that can keep the gut healthy by feeding good bacteria.
-Taste wise, it is nutty and sweet.
+Taste-wise, it is nutty and sweet.
 It can be used to bake cookies, brownies, pancakes, tarts, doughs, and even in hamburgers.
 Baking requires a 1:1 substitution ratio for wheat flours2.
-Again, trial and error is needed to perfect your favorite recipes.
+Again, trial and error are needed to perfect your favorite recipes.
 Tiger Nut flour can be found at natural food stores and is available online.
 You can also find Tiger Nuts, which can be a great grain-free snack.

 Green Banana Flour

-All of these gluten and grain free flours can be used to recreate your favorite recipes, but they should be used in moderation in your diet.
+All of these gluten-free flour substitutes can be used to recreate your favorite recipes, but they should be used in moderation in your diet.
 Make sure you always read the ingredients.
 Many companies add filler agents, gums, sugars, processed preservatives, etc to their flour mixes.
-Choose only quality organic flours made from natural sources, and set aside time to experiment with their many uses.
+Choose only quality organic gluten-free flour substitutes made from natural sources, and set aside time to experiment with their many uses.

 - Food is Medicine.
 (2016).
 Cassava Flour: The Best Grain-Free Baking Alternative?
 Retrieved from Cassava Flour